LaunchPadLab/lp-components/docs.md

 ## FileInput

 A file input that can be used in a `redux-form`-controlled form.
-The value of this input is an array of file objects, with the `url` set to the base64 encoded Ddata URL of the loaded file(s) by default.
+The value of this input is an array of file objects, with the `url` set to the base64 encoded data URL of the loaded file(s) by default.

 Allowing multiple files to be selected requires setting the `multiple` prop to `true`.
 Multiple files can then be uploaded either all at once or piecemeal.
 This is different than the standard behavior of a file input, which will _replace_ any existing files with whatever is selected.
 Once a file has been read successfully, it is possible to remove the file object from the current set of files.
 An optional callback can be fired when a file is removed: `onRemove(removedFile)`.
 To customize the component that receives this `onRemove` handler, pass in a custom component to the `removeComponent` prop.